Operation Vistula

-Operation Vistula (Akcja Wisła; Опера́ція «Ві́сла») was the codename for the 1947 forced resettlement of 150,000 Ukrainians and Rusyns (Boykos and Lemkos) from the south-eastern provinces of post-war Poland, to the Recovered Territories in the west of the country.
+Operation Vistula (Akcja Wisła; Опера́ція «Ві́сла») was the codename for the 1947 forced resettlement of close to 150,000 Ukrainians, Rusyns, Boykos, and Lemkos from the southeastern provinces of postwar Poland to the Recovered Territories in the west of the country.

 The action was carried out by the Soviet-installed Polish communist authorities to remove material support to the Ukrainian Insurgent Army.
-The Ukrainian Insurgent Army continued its guerilla activities until 1947 in Subcarpathian and Lublin Voivodeships with no hope for any peaceful resolution; Operation Vistula brought an end to the hostilities.
+The Ukrainian Insurgent Army continued its guerrilla activities until 1947 in Subcarpathian and Lublin Voivodeships with no hope for any peaceful resolution; Operation Vistula brought an end to the hostilities.